- top tips

 School Age Kids

-From seven years of age and up, kids may ride in the front seat by law.
-That said, it’s still safest for youngsters to remain in the backseat as long as possible.
-In a collision, their bodies are more susceptible to injury from airbags, even when seated in a booster seat and properly buckled in.
+Children aged seven and older may legally ride in the front seat, but it's safest for them to stay in the back seat as long as possible.
+In a collision, airbags can pose a significant risk to young bodies, even with a booster seat and seatbelt.

-Many car manufacturers recommend that front seat passengers be aged 12 years or older.
-If space permits, your kids are safer riding in the back seat until 12 years of age.
+Most car manufacturers advise that front seat passengers be at least 12 years old.
+If space allows, keeping kids in the back seat until then is advisable.

 Written By